chrisgscott/mosaic/docs/reference/COGNITIVE_CARTOGRAPHY.md

 # Goal

-Develop Mosaic’s **multifloor traversal framework** for R2R — a topic-agnostic, extensible system that supports multi-hop reasoning, temporal tracking, and layered representation.
+Develop Mosaic’s **multifloor traversal framework** — a topic-agnostic, extensible system that supports multi-hop reasoning, temporal tracking, and layered representation.
 This serves as the foundation for all domain-specific projects built on Mosaic.

 # Multifloor Model Overview